-A staph infection is an infection caused by common bacteria.
-It may cause a simple skin infection or develop into an infection in the bloodstream or major organs.
+A staph infection is an illness caused by a common bacteria.
+It may cause a simple skin infection or lead to into an infection in the bloodstream or major organs.
 Staph infections may be:

-The bacteria that cause staph infections are often present on the skin without causing problems.
-An infection develops when there is a break in the skin and the bacteria enters the body.
-The bacteria may only affect local skin tissue or can enter the bloodstream and pass to other areas of the body such as the heart, bones, or joints.
+The bacteria that cause staph infections can often be found on the skin.
+An infection develops when the bacteria enters the body through a break in the skin.
+The bacteria may only affect local skin tissue or can enter the bloodstream.
+Once in the blood it can pass to other areas of the body such as the heart, bones, or joints.

 Staph Bacteria Can Enter the Body Through Breaks in the Skin

 Copyright © Nucleus Medical Media, Inc.

 An open wound in your skin increases your risk of infection.
 This includes minor cuts, punctures, scrapes or surgical wounds.

 Other factors that can increase your chance of general infection include: